Allyson Felix and Athleta to Offer Childcare Grants to Olympian Moms

 Olympian Allyson Felix, Athleta and the Women’s Sports Foundation are teaming up to announce a new first-of-its-kind grant program to help with child care.

-The Power of She Fund: Child Care Grants is committing $200,000 to help support child care costs for professional mom athletes when they travel to competitions, with the goal of allowing them to compete with barriers.
+The Power of She Fund: Child Care Grants is committing $200,000 to help support child care costs for professional mom athletes when they travel to competitions, with the goal of allowing them to compete without barriers.
 “This year, a light has been shined on the inequalities between men’s and women’s sports, from visibility to resources and investment,” the press release says.
 “This grant program is an important step toward supporting female athletes holistically and holding the industry accountable for closing the gaps.”

 Felix, six-time Olympic gold medalist and three-time World Champion, also said in the press release.
 “As a mom and an athlete, I know first-hand the obstacles women face in sports.
 It was important to me and to Athleta that our partnership reflects that I am more than just an athlete.
 In fact, part of my contract includes provisions for my daughter, Camryn, to join me whenever I am competing.
 But not everyone has access to this type of support from a partner or sponsor.
 These grants are about showing the industry that all mom-athletes need this same comprehensive support to be able to participate in their athletic endeavors.”